thelivedrawingproject/thelivedrawingproject.github.io/src/pages/2019-11-10-creusot/index.md

 #### Description

 We exhibited our installation at the _Alto_ for the Creusot Video Game Festival, a familial event accessible to everyone.
-We also exhibited the fist prototype of our latest installation... more informations coming soon.
+We also exhibited the first prototype of our latest installation...
+More informations about this new artwork in a few weeks !